By the way, we have a Test series to save

-As India gets caught up in the tamasha called IPL, MS Dhoni — who is now India’s most unsuccessful captain overseas — and his men will take on the Kiwis in Wellington tomorrow, two and a half years after India’s last Test win abroad
+As India gets caught up in the IPL tamasha, Dhoni — who is now India’s most unsuccessful captain overseas — and his men will battle New Zealand in the 2nd Test in a bid to win the match and save the series

 February 8: The International Cricket Council (ICC) approves radical reform plans which will hand India, Australia and England unprecedented say in the way the game is run globally.
 And, to make things sweeter for the Indian Board, the road has been cleared for its chief N Srinivasan to take over as the ICC chairman later this year.